fhoedemakers/pico-infonesPlus/README.md

 ### Image: Two player setup using NES controllers
 (You can also connect an USB controller and a NES controller to port 2)

+> [!NOTE]
+> The device on the left is a Pico Debug probe used for debugging.
+This is optional

 ![Image](todo)

 ***